-Live female spiders photographed in the wild at DuPage County, Illinois.
-Size = 10mm
+Live female spider photographed at DuPage County, Illinois.
+Size = 10mm.
+Family Tetragnathidae

 I found many of these huge spiders at the edge of the west branch of the DuPage River at Warrenville, Illinois.
 They had long "lifeline" of silken threads strung about in low foliage all allong the edge of the water.
 They were using these webs as quick avenues between plants, and they moved quickly and easily great distances, seemingly through thin air.

 Tetragnathid spiders are usually easy to identify by their eponymous huge, powerful chelicerae (jaws) and long, slender abdomen.
 Like the other family of orb weavers, the Araneidae, these spiders have eight eyes and 3 claws on each tarsus.
 There are about 25 species in North America .

 The oldest fossil record of an orb-weaver is from the Lower Cretaceous.
 Several fossils provide direct evidence that the three major orb weaving families; Araneidae, Tetragnathidae and Uloboridae had evolved by this time, about 140 million years ago.

 |Wondering how to get that bug identified?
 Please see the kind folks at Bugguide.net.
 (North America)|

 North American Insects & Spiders is dedicated to macro photography of live, wild organisms in situ.